AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 ## EST Client

+The EST Client manufacturer SHOULD issue a unique TLS Client Certificate for every device, this certificate should be valid for a maximum of 10 year and the Root CA used to sign it be valid for a maximum of 20 years.

 An EST Client SHOULD allow EST to be disabled, preventing the EST Client from being automatically provisioned with a TLS Certificate if required by the networks security policy.

 An EST Client SHOULD allow manual configuration of the EST Servers Hostname and Port, to prevent the EST Client from requesting a TLS Certificate from a rogue server.

 An EST Client MUST provide a method to manually install both the Root CA and TLS Server certificate for the target environment, for the case when an EST Server is not present or the TLS Client Certificate is no longer valid.

+An EST Client MUST provide a method to replace the Manufacturer Issued TLS Certificate, for the case when the TLS Certificate has been revoked or expired.

 If the EST Server returns a HTTP re-direct, the the EST Client SHOULD follow the re-direct URL.